sharetribe/flex-docs/src/docs/cookbook-social-logins-and-sso/setup-oidc-proxy/index.md

 #### LinkedIn login flow

-Next, let's a new file to FTW that handles authentication to LinkedIn.
-You can find the file here:
+Next, let's add a new file to FTW that handles authentication to LinkedIn.
+You can find the complete file here:

 - [linkedin.js](/tutorial-assets/linkedin.js)